 We can investigate complaints about a dust nuisance from commercial premises, including building sites.
 Often conditions relating to dust control are attached to planning permission being granted, so you may also want to speak to a planning officer.

 The amount of dust generated by a construction site can be reduced by the following on-site practices:

 - installing wheel washing facilities at site entrances/exits

-- water spraying of haul roads and stockpiles
+- water spraying haul roads and stockpiles

-- reduction of speeds on haul roads
+- reducing speeds on haul roads

 - seeding stockpiles for long-term cover

 - seeding stockpiles with bonding agents

 - using sealed or sheeted containers/skips for waste materials

 - fitting and maintaining grit and dust arrestment plant